Check out my first novel, midnight's simulacra!

 Macrodesign

-The dryer would be printed, rather than cast from metal or injection moulded, because I have access to a good 3D printer.
-Most electronics have difficulties working over 60℃, let alone at 150℃, so I'd need to keep them thermally isolated from the heating area.
+The dryer will be printed, rather than cast from metal or injection moulded, because I have access to a good 3D printer.
+Most electronics have difficulties working over 60℃, let alone at 150℃, so I need to keep them thermally isolated from the heating area.
 This suggests a two-chamber design.
 Unless one uses a circular heating element, the spool must be rotated for even heating.
-Filament dryers usually stand the spool up, but I wanted to lay it down, figuring it would be easier to rotate this way (plus harder to knock over) at the cost of occupying greater area.
+Filament dryers usually stand the spool up, but I want to lay it down, figuring it would be easier to rotate this way (plus harder to knock over) at the cost of occupying greater area.
 Having decided this, a hot box atop a cool chamber is an obvious choice.
-I wanted fans, both to actively cool the electronics, and to remove moisture cooked out of the filament.
-Recirculating the exhaust would be undesirable, so fans needed to be on different sides of the device, and I'd need air to flow up and into the hotbox from the coolbox.
-Given the need for thermal isolation, there would be a divider between the two chambers.
-This pretty much mandates printing them as distinct pieces (the dividing floor would otherwise need be printed with supports).
+I want fans, both to actively cool the electronics, and to remove moisture cooked out of the filament.
+Intake of the exhaust is undesirable, so fans need to be on different sides of the device, and I'll need air to flow up and into the hotbox from the coolbox.
+Given the need for thermal isolation, there will be a divider between the two chambers.
+This pretty much mandates printing them as distinct pieces (the dividing floor will otherwise need be printed with supports).

 Basically, I want something like this (not drawn to scale): Macro design